Haghpat Monastery: Survival throughout history

-Significance, UNESCO World Heritage Site
+UNESCO World Heritage Listing

 Described as a "masterpiece of religious architecture and a major center of learning in the Middle Ages", Haghpat Monastery, together with Sanahin Monastery, was placed on UNESCO's World Heritage List in 1996.
 The monasteries at Haghpat and Sanahin were chosen as UNESCO World Heritage Sites because:

 The two monastic complexes represent the highest flowering of Armenian religious architecture, whose unique style developed from a blending of elements of Byzantine ecclesiastical architecture and the traditional vernacular architecture of the Caucasian region.

-Today the area is an increasingly popular tourist site.